All Blogs

 MyFieldAudits stands out because they also provide training on their software and monitor usage compliance, empowering clients to focus on what they do best.

 Schedule a demo today to get started!
+Need more information?
+Contact MyFieldAudits by dialing (844) 344-7265.

 FAQs About State Survey for Nursing Homes

-What is the purpose of a nursing home survey?
+What is a CMS state survey?

 What are the different types of state surveys for nursing homes?

 A routine survey happens annually, whereas a follow-up survey occurs after surveyors find deficiencies in your nursing facility.
+Meanwhile, a complaint investigation looks at the specific issues raised by residents or their family members.